kmb40/aws-bootcamp-cruddur-2023/journal/week5.md

 #### Implemented (Pattern E) Updating a Message Group using DynamoDB Streams
 Update dynamoDB records for all messages.
+Preperations are as follows:
+- Point to the production instanse of DynamoDB instead of the local so I commented out `AWS_ENDPOINT_URL` in the docker-compose.yml.
+- Then complete the steps [outlined above.](https://github.com/kmb40/aws-bootcamp-cruddur-2023/edit/week-5/journal/week5.md#before-the-functionality-can-be-tested-and-implemented-the-databases-must-be-prepared-as-follows)
+- Create a table named "cruddur-messages" in AWS DynamoDB.
+  - Turn on DynamoDB stream with "new image".
+- Create a VPC endpoint named `cruddur-ddb`.
+  - choose the DynamoDB service, and select the default VPC and route table.
+- In the AWS Lambda console, create a new function named `cruddur-messaging-stream` and enable the VPC endpoint in its advanced settings and deploy the code.
+- Be sure to add the permission AWSLambdaInvocation-DynamoDB to the Lambda IAM role.
+  - Additional permissions can be added if needed by creating inline policies as seen in [aws/policies/cruddur-message-stream-policy.json](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/week-5/aws/policies/cruddur-message-stream-policy.json)
+- Create a trigger for the `cruddur-messaging-stream`.
 <img src="/assets/DynamoDB%20Modelling.png" width=450>
 <figcaption>Pattern E</figcaption>
 <br/><br/>